LanKuDot/game_modules/CircularScrollingList/README.md

     <img src="./ReadmeData~/step_a_1.PNG" width=400px />
 2. Create an empty gameobject as the child of the canvas plane, rename it to "CircularScrollingList" (or another name you like), and attach the script `ListPositionCtrl.cs` to it. \
     <img src="./ReadmeData~/step_a_2.PNG" width=650px />
-3. Create a Button gameobject as the child of the "CircularList", rename it to "ListBox", change the sprite and the font size if needed. \
+3. Create a Button gameobject as the child of the "CircularScrollingList", rename it to "ListBox", change the sprite and the font size if needed. \
     <img src="./ReadmeData~/step_a_3.PNG" width=650px />
 4. Create a new script `IntListBox.cs` and add the following code.
 For more information, see [ListBank and ListBox](#listbank-and-listbox) section.